 We are always looking to add more databases, stores, extensions, apps, extensions, and forms to help fellow anime and manga fans.

 Crunchyroll, managed by Sony, is perhaps the most comprehensive anime streaming service in the United States.
-They license media from a variety of distributors.
+They license media from a variety of license holders.
 It is highly recommended to have an account as the latest hits as well as old classics are found here such as One Piece and Sailor Moon.

 Netflix is one of the most well-known streaming services on the internet.
 Netflix has the largest library of media available to stream, however, since Netflix is not solely focused on anime content and caters to a more general audience, Netflix is recommended if you are just starting out, or already have an account.
 The fees for Netflix can be quite high.